alisi1989/RFMIX2-Pipeline-to-plot/README.md

 Alternatively, this library can be downloaded manually from https://manpages.ubuntu.com/manpages/trusty/man1/rsvg-convert.1.html
 The LAP pipeline consists of three separate Python scripts: 1) RFMIX2ToBed.py; 2) BedToLAP.py; 3) LAP.py.
 Users will need to change their working directory to “LAP” in the “RFMIX2-Pipeline-to-plot-main” folder (e.g., cd RFMIX2-Pipeline-to-plot-main/LAP/).

+**Step 1**
-Step 1: Combine the output files from RFMIX2 into a single file and generate *.bed input files with RFMIX2ToBed.py.
+Combine the output files from RFMIX2 into a single file and generate *.bed input files with RFMIX2ToBed.py.
 RFMIX2 generates a *.msp.tsv (local ancestry information) output file for each chromosome for a given individual.
 Users must ensure that the output file names from RFMIX2 include the name of the individual (e.g., Mozabite1) followed by “_chr” and then the chromosome number (e.g., _chr2 for chromosome 2).
 This entire name or prefix must precede the *. msp.tsv extension (e.g., Mozabite1_chr2.msp.tsv).

 In this step, we recommend that users acquaint themselves with the usage of this Python script by typing the following command: